 - The summary will be presented to the Department Manager and/or Executive Team member for review and resolution of the disclosure issue in conjunction with the Committee/Project/Group Chair.

-- If the issue cannot be satisfactorily resolved and there is no disclosure, AAOS staff shall submit an updated summary, with supporting materials, to the Office of General Counsel.
-The Office of General Counsel shall determine the appropriate action for AAOS to take.
-The Office of General Counsel will inform the Presidential Line of any actions under consideration for failure to report.
-In addition, as appropriate, the Office of General Counsel will request the assistance of the Committee on Outside Interests regarding appropriate actions for failure to report.
+- If the issue cannot be satisfactorily resolved and there is no disclosure, AAOS staff shall submit an updated summary, with supporting materials, to the Director, Governance and General Counsel.
+The Director, Governance and General Counsel shall determine the appropriate action for AAOS to take.
+The Director, Governance and General Counsel will inform the Presidential Line of any actions under consideration for failure to report.
+In addition, as appropriate, the Director, Governance and General Counsel will request the assistance of the Committee on Ethics and Outside Interests regarding appropriate actions for failure to report.

-- All incidents of failure to disclose must be submitted to the Office of General Counsel.
+- All incidents of failure to disclose must be submitted to the Director, Governance and General Counsel.

-- On an annual basis, the Committee on Outside Interests will review a report developed by the Office of General Counsel documenting any and all incidents of nondisclosure within Academy programs.
+- On an annual basis, the Committee on Ethics and Outside Interests will review a report developed by the Director, Governance and General Counsel documenting any and all incidents of nondisclosure within Academy programs.